Antonio Mirabito: Family life, death

 After he got out of prison, Antonio Mirabito never got reinvolved with crime.
 He met and established a legitimate marriage with Concettina Natoli, who would be his wife until her passing 63 years later.
 Together, they had nine children.
 They lived out their lives in Boston's neighborhood of Dorchester.
 Mirabito's children also stayed in Boston, although some moved into its surrounding cities.
-Concettina passed away at the age of 83, and Antonio Mirabito passed five years later at the age of 91.
+Concettina died at the age of 83, and Antonio Mirabito passed five years later at the age of 91.
 Both of them were buried within Boston at Gethsemane Cemetery.

-After his passing, crime struck Mirabito's family in the form of his son, Felisco, and his wife, Marie's, deaths.
+After his death, crime struck Mirabito's family in the form of his son, Felisco, and his wife, Marie's, deaths.
 They were killed in what was determined by police to be a murder-suicide, with Felisco being the aggressor.
 However, police could not at all determine why it was committed, so other forms of crime could not be ruled out.
 Both Felisco and Marie were buried in Gethsemane Cemetery in Boston, alongside Antonio Mirabito.